swagshaw/swagshaw.github.io/index.md

 Recently I graduated as a CS Master student at [NTU](https://www.ntu.edu.sg/) advised by [Chng Eng Siong](https://personal.ntu.edu.sg/aseschng/default.html).
 I obtained my B.Eng degree from Jilin University.
 Then I worked as a software development engineer at [China Mobile](https://www.chinamobileltd.com/en/global/home.php) for one year.

 I am contributing to building **"easy-to-use"**, **"efficient"**, and  **"robust"** next-generation data-centric AI systems.
 At this moment, I mainly work in the data-centric speech learning system.
-Specifically, continual learning, active learning apply in the speech domain to make the learning system continual, real-time and efficient.
+Specifically, continual learning and domain adaptation apply in the speech domain to make the learning system continual, real-time, and efficient.

 ## News
 - **[Dec.
 2024]** Invited to serve as a reviewer for ICME 2025.
 - **[Dec.
-2024]** Four papers are accepted to ICASSP 2025.
+2024]** Four papers have been accepted to ICASSP 2025 (One is the workshop).
 - **[Dec.
 2024]** Invited to serve as a reviewer for IJCNN 2025.
 - **[Sep.
 2024]** Invited to serve as a reviewer for ICASSP 2025.
 - **[Aug.
-2024]** Our paper about sound event detection is accepted to DCASE Workshop 2024.
+2024]** Our paper about sound event detection has been accepted to DCASE Workshop 2024.
 - **[Feb.
-2024]** Our paper about sound event detection is accepted to ICASSP 2024.
+2024]** Our paper about sound event detection has been accepted to ICASSP 2024.
 - **[Sep.
 2023]** Invited to serve as a reviewer for ICASSP 2024.
 - **[May.
 2023]** Our paper about keyword spotting is accepted to INTERSPEECH 2023.
 - **[May.
 2023]** Achieved the 4th place on the DCASE 2023 Challenge on Task 4a: ["Sound Event Detection with Weak Labels and Synthetic Soundscapes"](https://dcase.community/challenge2023/task-sound-event-detection-with-weak-labels-and-synthetic-soundscapes-results).